Andrew-Blakemore/Andrew-Blakemore.github.io/_pages/about-test.md

     </h1>

     <p class="about-profile-hero__lede">
-      I’m from Lexington, Kentucky, and a recent Vanderbilt graduate.
-I began college at BYU as a biology major on the premedical track, then transferred into biomedical engineering after discovering a stronger interest in hands-on problem-solving and design.
+      I’m a recent Vanderbilt graduate from Lexington, Kentucky.
+I began my undergraduate studies at BYU as a biology major on the premed track, then transferred into biomedical engineering after discovering a passion for hands-on problem-solving and design.
 Outside of work, I enjoy hiking, reading, cooking, and exploring new places.
     </p>